ctsit/redcap_deployment/README.md

 vagrant plugin install vagrant-env
 ```

-Mac OSX users might enjoy the functionality of the vagrant-triggers plugin.
-CTS-IT uses it to open the Chrome browser to the root of the web site.
-Run this command at a shell to install it.

-    vagrant plugin install vagrant-triggers

 For more details about Vagrant software you can go to [why-vagrant](https://docs.vagrantup.com/v2/why-vagrant/) page.

 ### Install REDCap Modules